rehanfa/spring-boot-microservices/README.md

 - Proxy api serves as api gateway so user can access public and private endpoints.
 - Discovery server is EurekaServer to register EurekaClients.
 - All projects are Spring Boot maven based projects.
+- Run all these project in this order.
+    1. Discovery
+    2. Security
+    3. Solution
+    4. Proxy